KaushalMikaelson/habit-tracker/README.md

 ### 2. Install Dependencies

-Install dependencies for both frontend and backend:
+Install dependencies for both the frontend and backend environments:

 ```bash
 # Install root dependencies